MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceInvalidBudgetType

 **Description**
-The *Campaign.BudgetType* element is missing or is not valid.
+The campaign budget type is missing or is not valid.

 ***